 Abstract submission guidelines

-A contributor in the workshop may be a single author of only one paper and may be the co-author of two additional papers.
-Submitted abstracts of max 500 words (one page) will be reviewed in accordance with the following criteria:
+Each contributor to the conference may be a single author of only one paper and co-author of two additional papers.
+Submitted abstracts of max 500 words (one page) should address the following criteria:

 - Significance: Does this study address an important problem?